BuildFarBox/FarBox-Doc/docs/2 Template & API/2 get-data.markdown

 ### format

-Combine strings in `TimeFormate` to get a formated date strings.
+Combine strings in `TimeFormat` to get a formated date strings.

 code snippet:
 ```